FormidableLabs/FigLog/README.md

 ## Overview

 The FigLog widget works with both Figma and FigJam files and can be used solo or with a team.
 Simply drag a new FigLog widget to the canvas and get started customizing and adding your updates.
 New changelogs can be added by any user that has edit access to the file the widget is used in.
-Changelogs can be edited and deleted only by the original user who created them.

 We hope FigLog becomes a useful tool for you as a way of documenting the evolution of your work and the decisions and context around those updates.

 ## Features

-- Optional name, description, version, and branding 🕹️
+- 🕹️ Optional component status, name, description, version, log types, and branding
-- Multiplayer collaboration with user name and avatar 👫
+- 👫 Multiplayer collaboration with user name and avatar
-- Automatic date handling 🗓️
+- 🗓️ Automatic date handling (including log edits)
-- 5 status types 💅
+- 💅 6 status types
-- 7 changelog types 🐙 _(coming soon)_
+- 🏷️ 7 log types **(New!)**
-- 9 link types 🔗 _(coming soon)_
+- 🔗 26 link types **(New!)**

 ## Usage